Moons of Jupiter: Origin and evolution

-Jupiter's regular satellites are believed to have formed from a circumplanetary disk, a ring of accreting gas and solid debris analogous to a protoplanetary disk.
+Jupiter's regular satellites are believed to have formed from a circumplanetary disk, a ring of gravitated gas and solid debris analogous to a protoplanetary disk.
 They may be the remnants of a score of Galilean-mass satellites that formed early in Jupiter's history.

-Simulations suggest that, while the disk had a relatively high mass at any given moment, over time a substantial fraction (several tens of a percent) of the mass of Jupiter captured from the solar nebula was passed through it.
+Simulations suggest that, while the disk had a relatively high mass at any given moment, over time a substantial fraction (several tenths of a percent) of the mass of Jupiter captured from the solar nebula was passed through it.
 However, only 2% of the proto-disk mass of Jupiter is required to explain the existing satellites.
 Thus, several generations of Galilean-mass satellites may have been in Jupiter's early history.
 Each generation of moons might have spiraled into Jupiter, because of drag from the disk, with new moons then forming from the new debris captured from the solar nebula.
 By the time the present (possibly fifth) generation formed, the disk had thinned so that it no longer greatly interfered with the moons' orbits.
 The current Galilean moons were still affected, falling into and being partially protected by an orbital resonance with each other, which still exists for Io, Europa, and Ganymede: they are in a 1:2:4 resonance.
 Ganymede's larger mass means that it would have migrated inward at a faster rate than Europa or Io.
 Tidal dissipation in the Jovian system is still ongoing and Callisto will likely be captured into the resonance in about 1.5 billion years, creating a 1:2:4:8 chain.

-The outer, irregular moons are thought to have originated from captured asteroids, whereas the protolunar disk was still massive enough to absorb much of their momentum and thus capture them into orbit.
-Many are believed to have broken up by mechanical stresses during capture, or afterward by collisions with other small bodies, producing the moons we see today.
+The outer, irregular moons are thought to have originated from captured asteroids, whereas the proto-lunar disk was still massive enough to absorb much of their momentum and thus capture them into orbit.
+Many are believed to have been broken up by mechanical stresses during capture, or afterward by collisions with other small bodies, producing the moons we see today.

-Discovery
+History and discovery

 Visual observations

 Chinese historian Xi Zezong claimed that the earliest record of a Jovian moon (Ganymede or Callisto) was a note by Chinese astronomer Gan De of an observation around 364 BC regarding a "reddish star".
 However, the first certain observations of Jupiter's satellites were those of Galileo Galilei in 1609.
 By January 1610, he had sighted the four massive Galilean moons with his 20× magnification telescope, and he published his results in March 1610.

 Simon Marius had independently discovered the moons one day after Galileo, although he did not publish his book on the subject until 1614.
 Even so, the names Marius assigned are used today: Ganymede, Callisto, Io, and Europa.
 No additional satellites were discovered until E. E. Barnard observed Amalthea in 1892.